-- Teachers will support individual choices when playing indoor and outdoor, by taking cues and leads form children. - · Teachers will provide a quiet time and area for children to rest their bodies, as needed. - Teachers will provide a variety and quantity of gross motor equipment and activities (organized & free-play) to support gross motor play. - Teachers will actively participate in organizing spontaneous gross motor experiences with the equipment at hand. - Teachers will encourage children to engage in reasonable risk when playing indoors and outdoors (building tall block structures, balancing on a beam etc.). - Teachers will encourage children to challenge their abilities and think for themselves. - Teachers will encourage children to choose activities that interest them and try new experiences. - Teachers will ensure an indoor physical environment which fosters different interests to imagine, think, create, problem solve, and make meaning from their experiences especially when the spaces contains interesting and complex open-ended materials that children can use in many ways.
+- Teachers will support individual choices when playing indoor and outdoor, by taking cues and leads form children. - Teachers will provide a quiet time and area for children to rest their bodies, as needed. - Teachers will provide a variety and quantity of gross motor equipment and activities (organized & free-play) to support gross motor play. - Teachers will actively participate in organizing spontaneous gross motor experiences with the equipment at hand. - Teachers will encourage children to engage in reasonable risk when playing indoors and outdoors (building tall block structures, balancing on a beam etc.). - Teachers will encourage children to challenge their abilities and think for themselves. - Teachers will encourage children to choose activities that interest them and try new experiences. - Teachers will ensure an indoor physical environment which fosters different interests to imagine, think, create, problem solve, and make meaning from their experiences especially when the spaces contains interesting and complex open-ended materials that children can use in many ways. - Teachers will promote daily active physical play learning experiences for children by including this area in the program plan. - Teachers will conduct daily inspections of equipment/play material and supervision of children to ensure children are able to engage in outdoor play experiences safely.
+Teachers will encourage children's well-being through sport play; turn taking, communication, sharing, good sportsmanship as well as gross motor skills. - Teachers will supply appropriate and ample physical activities/active play equipment both for outdoor and indoor environments for the number of children enrolled.